hennaoj/dev-academy-2025-exercise/README.md

 ```
 npm run cypress:open
 ```
-After running the command, choose "E2E Testing" and select a browser.
-Then select "electricty_app" from the menu and the tests should now run automatically.
-Make sure the backend and frontend are running while running the E2E tests.
+After running the command, choose "E2E Testing" and select a browser to run the tests on.
+Then select "electricty_app" from the menu and the tests should run automatically.
+Make sure the backend and frontend are up and working before running the E2E tests.

+The E2E tests include checks for rendering content, navigating between views and sorting the table based on different values.